FrostyDesigner/SakurakanJudoWebsite/README.md

 # sakurakan
 Scratch built website design for our local judo club and its members.
-This complete working build includes the complete Judo Gokyo as well as most ne waza controls and the color belts they are typically associated with.
+This complete working build includes the complete Judo Gokyo as well as most Ne Waza controls and the color belts they are typically associated with.

 [Link to actual site](https://competent-shockley-5fecf4.netlify.app/index.html)